UniversalDependencies/docs/_myv/feat/NumType.md

 shortdef: 'numeral type'
 ---

-### `Card`: cardinal number or corresponding interrogative / relative / indefinite / demonstrative word
+### <a name="Card">`Card`</a>: cardinal number or corresponding interrogative / relative / indefinite / demonstrative word

 #### Examples

 * [myv] _вейке, кавто, колмо_ "_one, two, three_"

-### `Dist`: distributive number is made through reduplication of the number in the indefinite genitive for all but the number 'one'.
+### <a name="Dist">`Dist`</a>: distributive number is made through reduplication of the number in the indefinite genitive for all but the number 'one'.
 Alternatively, the second element may appear in the nominative singular, in which case there is an implication the everything has been distributed.

 #### Examples